iganbold/cstudy/hw1-path-finder/README.md

 ## PathFinder
-The app finds the path from the given maze.
+Purpose: The app finds the path from the given maze.
+Given: 50x50 grid maze.

+Tools
 * Used Language : C
 * Used algorithm : Right hand rule
 * Used Data Structures : struct, array

+Input :

 ## Example
 ### Screenshots 50x50